Compound Light Microscope Parts Labeled

 3. Stage: Supporting the Specimen

 The stage is the platform where the specimen slide is placed.
-Most modern microscopes have a mechanical stage with control knobs (X and Y axes) that allow for precise movement of the slide, enabling you to easily scan and locate specific areas of interest.
+So most modern microscopes have a mechanical stage with control knobs (X and Y axes) that allow for precise movement of the slide, enabling you to easily scan and locate specific areas of interest.
 The stage clips hold the slide securely in place.

 4. Coarse Adjustment Knob: Initial Focusing